 The Contractor shall patch existing asphalt pavement at locations directed by the Engineer.
-This work shall consist of the removal of deteriorated pavement and replacing with a six (6) inch full depth asphalt plant mix patch.
+This work shall consist of the removal of deteriorated pavement and replacing with an eight (8) six (6) inch full depth asphalt plant mix patch.

 B. CONSTRUCTION PROCESS: